Njihia413/Jobs-Portal-Web-App/README.md

 ```
 $ npm start --prefix client
 ```
-* To view the server, navigate to http://localhost:3000/jobs
+* To view the server, navigate to http://localhost:3000/jobs and http://localhost:3000/categories
 * TO view the client application, navigate to http://localhost:4000

 # Technologies Used